intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/horizontal-federated-learning/hfl.md

 How to ensure the privacy of participants in the distributed training process of deep neural networks is a current hot topic.
 Federated learning can solve the problem to a certain extent.
 In horizontal federated learning, each participant uses its own local data for algorithm iteration and only uploads gradient information instead of raw data, which guarantees data privacy to a large extent.

-The commonly used encryption method in federated learning is Holomorphic Encryption(HE).
+The commonly used encryption method in federated learning is Homomorphic Encryption(HE).
 In addition to HE, trusted execution environment (TEE) technology uses plaintext for calculation and uses a trusted computing base to ensure security.
 Intel SGX technology is a concrete realization of TEE technology.
 In this horizontal federated learning solution, we adopted a privacy protection computing solution based on Intel SGX technology.

 ### Encrypted runtime environment
 Intel SGX technology offers hardware-based memory encryption that isolates specific application code and data in memory.
 Intel SGX allows user-level code to allocate private regions of memory, called enclaves, which are designed to be protected from processes running at higher privilege levels.

 Intel SGX also helps protect against SW attacks even if OS/drivers/BIOS/VMM/SMM are compromised and helps increase protections for secrets even when attacker has full control of platform.